AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Statistical reproducibility in RL through the lens of statistical tests

-{\bf Non-adaptive approaches.} In the literature, two approaches for RL agent comparison have been studied.
-In \cite{colas2018many,Sigaud}, the authors show how to use hypothesis testing to test the equality between agents.
+In the RL community, different approaches currently exist to compare agents.
+In \citep{colas2018many,Sigaud}, the authors show how to use hypothesis testing to test the equality between agents.
 Compared to our work, their approach is non-adaptive and only compares two agents.
-Another line of works can be found in \cite{agarwal2021deep} in which the authors compare many agents using confidence intervals.
-Their approach is non-adaptive and lacks theoretical guarantees, as they do not use multiple tests.
+In \citep{empiricalRL}, the authors explore a similar workflow with added steps specialized to deep RL (hyperparameter optimization, choice of the testing environment...).
+Another line of works can be found in \citep{agarwal2021deep} in which the authors compare many agents using confidence intervals.

-{\bf Sequential tests.} A closely related method for adaptive hypothesis testing are sequential tests.
-Two particular classes of sequential tests that are commonly used are the Sequential Probability Ratio test~\cite{10.1214/aoms/1177731118} and the Generalized Likelihood Ratio test~\cite{kaufmann2021mixture}.
-In the sequential testing, one deals with the performance of each single run, one after the other.
-This is not adapted to our situation because in RL practice, one often trains several agents in parallel, hence obtaining a batch of performances simultaneously.
-This motivates the use of group sequential tests~\cite{jennison1999group}.
-In particular, the test we use is close to the one presented in \cite{mehta1994exact} in which they use rank test with group-sequential testing.
-Contrary to our work, \cite{mehta1994exact} do not provide theoretical guarantees.

-{\bf Bandits (Best arm identification or ranking).} Our objective is close to the one of bandit algorithms~\cite{lattimore2020bandit}.
-Similar to bandits, we \textit{minimize the stopping time} (as in fixed-confidence setting) of the test and have a \textit{fixed maximum budget} (as in fixed-budget setting).
-In our test, we allow a type I error with probability $\alpha \in (0,1)$, which is similar to the fixed confidence setting while still having a fixed budget.
-Compared to the fixed budget setting, we allow a larger error rate, which results in a test that is more sample efficient than bandit algorithms.

-\textit{Contribution.} The main contribution of this paper is to define AdaStop, a statistical test able to decide whether the number of runs already made is enough to rank a set of agents with some confidence level $\alpha$. \todoA{the next sentence is redundant is the previous sentence} Moreover, AdaStop enables us to generate the number of runs adaptively until it can tell how the agents are ranked.
-AdaStop is a new sequential test; we provide the theoretical analysis that proves that AdaStop is actually performing this test.
-Aside from the theoretical contribution, we report on an experimental study that demonstrates its use.
-AdaStop also comes as an off-the-shelf open source program that is easy to use.

-By providing a statistical test to compare the performance of different agents, AdaStop improves on experimental reproducibility (we define this term below) by making researchers run their experiments just enough times, but not more.
-In this regard, AdaStop may also help to optimize the energy consumption by avoiding unnecessary runs, while ensuring statistically valid conclusions.

-\paragraph{Overview of the paper:} In Section~\ref{sec:setting}, we state the problem and make a survey of existing evaluation workflows in RL.
-In Section~\ref{sec:background}, we provide a background on the statistical tools used to design AdaStop, especially group-sequential, permutation and multiple hypotheses tests.
-Our main algorithm, AdaStop, is introduced in Section~\ref{sec:adastop}, Algorithm~\ref{algo:main}, and its theoretical guarantees are stated in Theorem~\ref{th:multi_FWE}.
-Finally, in Section~\ref{sec:xps}, we give a detailed experimental study of potential benefits of AdaStop to draw statistically significant comparisons of agents.